 endmodule

-is a typed parameter that can be changed when instantiating the module.
+In example1, WIDTH is replaced by 8 everywhere before compilation.
+In example2, WIDTH is a typed parameter that can be changed when instantiating the module.

-are powerful tools in Verilog, but they serve different roles.
+Both define and parameter are powerful tools in Verilog, but they serve different roles.
 Understanding when to use each will help you write more flexible, maintainable, and error-free hardware designs.

 - Use

-for global macros and conditional compilation. - Use
+definefor global macros and conditional compilation. - Use

-for typed, configurable constants inside modules.
+parameterfor typed, configurable constants inside modules.

 Mastering these will elevate your Verilog coding skills and make your designs more professional!